MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/matchmaking/quickstart-client-sdk.md

 ## (Optional) Connecting your players together into a Lobby

-Once your players have matched, you will want to have them join each other.
-The **PFMatchmakingMatchDetails** from the matched ticket contains a **lobbyArrangementString** field which can be used to join the users into the same Lobby.
+After your players have matched, they can join up together in a lobby.
+The **PFMatchmakingMatchDetails** from the matched ticket contains a **lobbyArrangementString** field, which can be used to join the users into the same Lobby.

 For more information about how Lobby and Matchmaking interact together, see [Use lobby and matchmaking together](../lobby/lobby-and-matchmaking.md).

-For more information about interacting with lobbies, see [Lobby Documentation](../lobby/index.md).
+For more information about PlayFab Lobbies, see the [PlayFab Lobby Overview](../lobby/index.md).

 ### Example using the Matchmaking client SDK